 Hard squashes, aka winter squash and fall squash, are a uniquely American product.
 Early Native Americans held them in a place of reverence, as one of the Three Sisters, the other “sisters” being corn and beans.

 You may be wondering why.

 Well, it all comes down to the symbiotic nature these crops shared.
 Nutritionally, these three crops alone could sustain the community.
 Agriculturally, these three crops were among the first shared plantings; the corn provided a much needed platform for the bean vines to grow upon and shade the the squash plants, the squash served as a natural barrier for the beans and corn, and the beans put much needed nitrogen back into the soil.

 Where the name squash was derived?

 The word squash comes from Narragansett Native American word askutasquash, which translates to “eaten raw or uncooked”.

 Why you should always eat your winter squash seeds

-- Mexican Spiced: oregano, cumin, chili powder, cayenne powder, salt
+- Mexican Inspired: oregano, cumin, chili powder, cayenne pepper, salt

-- Indian Spiced: cumin, coriander, ground ginger, cayenne powder
+- Indian Inspired: cumin, coriander, ground ginger, cayenne pepper, salt

-- Buffalo Style: sub the oil for melted butter and add the hot Sauce of your choice, toss and roast the seeds ay 300 degrees until browned and crisp
+- Buffalo Style: sub the oil for melted butter and add the hot seasoning of your choice, toss and roast the seeds at 300 degrees F until browned and crisp